-The Group is subject to significant environmental regulations under the (Federal, State and local) laws in which the Group operates, which currently includes Australia and previously included Zimbabwe and Mozambique.
+The Group is subject to significant environmental regulations under the (Federal, State and local) laws in which the Group operates, which currently includes Australia.

 The directors monitor the Group's compliance with environmental obligations.
 The directors are not aware of any compliance breach arising during the year and up to the date of this report.